 Setting Up Split Testing

-While you can’t choose a different template for your variant, you can customise the individual elements of the form.
-This allows you to change the colours and button text, and select a different trigger.
+While you can’t choose a different template for your variant, you can customize the individual elements of the form.
+This allows you to change the colors and form text.
+Selecting a different trigger is an option, too.

-You’ll then be able to start the test, or create additional variants to compare design choices with each other.
+You’ll then be able to start the test or create additional variants to compare design choices.
 You can check in at any time to view its progress, and, once a winner emerges, end the test.

-As well as being particularly well designed and easy to use, the Bloom optin form plugin comes packed with features.
-All the main form types are included, and there’s a solid selection of templates.
+As well as being particularly well designed and easy to use, the Bloom opt-in form plugin comes packed with useful features.
+All of the main form types are included, and there’s a solid selection of templates.

 The only important missing feature that can be found elsewhere is the exit intent pop-up form trigger.
-As this form trigger can reduce the chances of annoying your visitors by only showing the popup forms when people are about to hit the exit or back button, it’s something that’s worth having.
+As this form trigger can reduce the chances of annoying your visitors by only showing the popup forms when people are about to hit the browser exit or back button, it’s something that’s worth having.

-This is a useful feature, so it’s a little surprising not to see it included.
-That said, the triggers that display a form when the reader reaches the end of a page has been inactive for a set amount of time, or scrolls through to a certain percentage of a post, aren’t to be overlooked — and will certainly be suitable alternatives for many.
+Because of this, it’s a little disappointing to not see it included.
+That said, the triggers that display a form when the reader reaches the end of a page, has been inactive for a set amount of time or scrolls down to a certain percentage of a post shouldn’t be overlooked, and will be suitable alternatives for most users.

-If you’re keen to grow your email list, Bloom is one plugin you’ll definitely do well to consider!
+If you’re keen to grow your email list, Bloom is one plugin you’ll definitely want to consider.

-*For those that really can’t do without a ribbon format, something like Thrive Leads might be a better option.
+*For those who really can’t do without a ribbon format, the likes of Thrive Leads may be a better option.